 Biography

-She is in the final phase of her PhD at Keele which focusses on reconstructing relict ice margins linked to the last glaciation in the UK.
-This uses a multidisciplinary approach to explore inland glacial deposits, with a focus on geochemistry and sedimentology.
+Her PhD at Keele focussed on reconstructing relict ice margins linked to the last glaciation in the UK.
+This used a multidisciplinary approach to explore inland glacial deposits, with a focus on geomorphological mapping, geochemistry and sedimentology.

 ST5 5BG